-FIG. 189 .- Screw-Propeller.
+Fig. 139.-Screw-Propeller.

 The pitch of a screw is the distance which would be traversed by the screw in one revolution were it to move through the water without slip; i. e., it is double the distance CD, Fig. 140.
-CD' represents the helical path of the extremity of the blade B, and O EFHK is that of the blade A. The proportion of diameter to the pitch of the screw is determined by the speed of the vessel.
-For low speed the pitch may be as small as 14 the diameter.
+CD' represents the helical path of the extremity of the blade B, and OEFHK is that of the blade A. The proportion of diameter to the pitch of the screw is determined by the speed of the vessel.
+For low speed the pitch may be as small as $1\frac{1}{4}$ the diameter.
 For vessels of high speed the pitch is frequently double the diameter.
 The diameter of the screw is made as great as possible, since the slip decreases with the increase of the area of screw-disk.
 Its length is usually about one-sixth of the diameter.
 A greater length produces loss by increase of surface causing too great friction, while a shorter screw does not fully utilize the resisting power of the cylinder of water within which it works, and increased slip causes waste of power.
-An empirical value for the probable slip in vessels of good shape, which is closely approximate usually, is $S = 4\frac{M}{A}$, in which S is the slip per cent., and M and A are the areas of the midship section and of the screw-disk in square feet.
+An empirical value for the probable slip in vessels of good shape, which is closely approximate usually, is $S=4\frac{M}{A}$, in which S is the slip per cent., and M and

-FIG. 140.-Tug boat Screw.
+Fig. 140.-Tug boat Screw.

-FIG, 141 .- Hirsch Screw.
+Fig. 141.-Hirsch Screw.